stgarg/locallite/README.md

-# 🚀 FastEmbed - Local AI Inference with NPU Acceleration
+# 🚀 Locallite - Local AI Inference with NPU Acceleration

 A production-ready OpenAI-compatible API gateway for local AI inference with automatic NPU acceleration.